-I already have an iTunes Connect account to sell another media type (apps, books, or movie content).
-Can I use it to sell music content?
+I already have an iTunes Connect account to sell another media type (apps, books, music, or TV content).
+Can I use it to sell movie content?

-If you currently have an iTunes Connect account to sell movie content, or if you have an Apple ID that you used to apply to sell movie content on iTunes and the application is pending approval, you can use that Apple ID to complete the music application.
+If you currently have an iTunes Connect account to sell music or TV content, or if you have an Apple ID that you used to apply to sell music or TV content on iTunes and the application is pending approval, you can use that Apple ID to complete the movie application.

-Who should apply to sell music on the iTunes Store on behalf of my company?
+Who should apply to sell content on the iTunes Store on behalf of my company?

-Someone with signature authority should apply to sell music on the iTunes Store.
+Someone with signature authority should apply to sell content on the iTunes Store.
 Only that individual can accept the standard iTunes Store contract on iTunes Connect.